-Personal data that we collect includes names, contact details, socio-economic, medical, and financial information, education, qualifications and references, passport details and nationality, awards and achievements and is collected during various periods and interactions.
-The personal data collection could be in electronic or paper format.
+Data that we collect includes names, contact details, socio-economic, medical and financial information, education, qualifications and references, passport details and nationality, awards and achievements and is collected during various periods and interactions.
+The data collection could be in electronic or paper format.